Judge Sentences Southwest PA Man to 20 Years in Prison for Production and Attempted Production of Child Sexual Abuse Materials

 During Kolonis’ plea hearing on February 9, 2022, Kolonis admitted to threatening seven minor females with the intent to extort them for nude and sexually explicit images.
 On three of these occasions, Kolonis threatened the minors to create and send videos of themselves engaged in sexually explicit conduct over Snapchat, as directed by Kolonis.
 Kolonis admitted to extorting the minors for his own sexual gratification.

-Prior to imposing sentence, Judge Coleville acknowledged that Kolonis had engaged in exceptionally serious conduct and recognized the immense impact of Kolonis’ crime on his victims.
+Prior to imposing sentence, Judge Colville acknowledged that Kolonis had engaged in exceptionally serious conduct and recognized the immense impact of Kolonis’ crime on his victims.

 Assistant United States Attorney Heidi M. Grogan prosecuted this case on behalf of the government.